Kaelygon/kaelifecpp/readme.md

 SDL2 - https://archlinux.org/packages/extra/x86_64/sdl2/
 ```

-The only platform I use to program is x86 Arch Linux so your mileage may vary.
+The only platform I use to program is x86 Arch Linux so your mileage may vary. <br>
 Open console in some directory and clone the repository using
 ```
 $ git clone https://github.com/Kaelygon/kaelifecpp/